-In 2014, we entered into an employment agreement with Kevin McLain, our Senior Vice President - General Merchandise Manager, which was subsequently amended in 2015.
-The agreement was again amended on April 11, 2021, which amendment adjusted Mr. McLain's minimum salary and bonus thresholds (the "2021)

-Amendment").
-The agreement remains in effect unless terminated by us or Mr. McLain as further described below.
-Under the terms of the agreement, as adjusted by the 2021 Amendment, Mr. McLain is entitled to receive an annual base salary of \$290,000, which is re-evaluated annually by our Compensation Committee with the input of the Chief Executive Officer but may not be reduced below \$290,000.
-In fiscal 2020, prior to the 2021 Amendment, Mr. McLain's annual base salary was \$267,500.
-Mr. McLain is eligible to receive an annual cash performance bonus based on our ability to achieve certain Company EBITDA targets.
+In 2014, we entered into an employment agreement with Kevin McLain, our Senior Vice President - General Merchandise Manager, which was subsequently amended in 2015 and in April 11, 2021, Under the terms of the McLain Agreement Mr. McLain is entitled to receive an annual base salary of at least \$290,000, Mr. McLain is eligible to receive an annual cash performance bonus based on our ability to achieve certain Company EBITDA targets.
 Pursuant to the 2021 Amendment, if our Company EBITDA is equal to or greater than a maximum for any given year, the bonus is 100% of his base salary; if our Company EBITDA is equal to the target Company EBITDA for a given year, the bonus is 50% of his base salary; and if our Company EBITDA is equal to or less than a minimum threshold for any given year, Mr. McLain will not be entitled to a bonus for that year.
 Prior to the 2021 Amendment, Mr. McLain's cash bonus maximum was 80% of his base salary.
 Our Compensation Committee may change the manner in which any bonus is determined or calculated with Mr. McLain's consent pursuant to the agreement.
-Mr. McLain is also eligible for three weeks of paid time off per year and may participate in our benefit and welfare plans that are available to senior management.
-In addition, Mr. McLain is entitled to an annual \$10,000 automobile allowance.